vufrancois/Ollie/Weekly Progress Log.md

   The development stack for creating a working demo is still up for debate.
   We need to differentiate between customers and users.
 How will we monetize the app?
 Does this change its functionality?

+## Week 6:

+Week Behind:

+  Completed second iteration of user interview questions which can be found here.
+  Hashed out our product description and feature set of Narrative Complete Product (NCP).
+  Created visual representation of product loop Reiterated the architecture diagram

+Week Ahead:

+  Sprint 2!
+Validate the narrative
+  Build working demo of our product loop
+  Validate the demo with at least 4 non-students
+  Meet with Will to get feedback on the validation presentation

+Risks/Challenges:

+  We've had a lot of discussions on what the demo should look like and agreed on a set of educational slides or videos, but we haven't laid out the details.
+  Sprint 2 is in a few days and we don't quite feel ready

+## Week 7:

+Week Behind:
+  Sprint 2 ​​- Deck
+  Recorded +30 User Survey & Interviews
+  Pivoted Product Idea
+  Updated Architecture Diagram & Product Loop

+Week Ahead:
+  Unpack Feedback
+  Meet /w Will
+  Rework Narrative
+  More User Validations

+Risks/Challenges:
+  Would a customer be willing to implement our product into their platform?
+Who are all our potential customers?
+  Does our narrative make sense?
+  For demo purposes, is beginning to create a mobile app the best course of action?
+How do we show our product can be applied in a variety of situations and companies?
+  What data points and statistics are important to users?

+## Week 8:

+Week Behind:

+  Unpacked feedback
+  Updated Weekly Progress Log
+  Got feedback from Karan
+  Submitted Peer feedback for the team

+Week Ahead:

+  Meet /w Will
+  Crit
+  Ideate and validate on what information to show and how Validate (or invalidate) sprint demo with at least more four non-students.
+  Update User Findings Log
+  Begin a 4min Tech Talk on our system architecture

+Risks/Challenges:
+  Need to modify narrative to make it clear why a user would interact with our product.

+## Week 9:

+Week Behind:

+  Meeting with Will.
+  Crit 2 – validated our idea of building an API product and the approach of exposing users to relevant information to increase trust.
+  Pivoted from showing general statistics to presenting more customized content by crowdsourcing.
+  Updated architecture diagram and Crit findings log.
+  Conceived deck for Tech Talk.

+Week Ahead:

+ Scrum - give our 4min Tech Talk.
+ Embark on developing the system.
+ Continue validating our narrative.

+Risks/Challenges:

+  How do we handle frequently sourcing content from reliable sources?
+  How to filter and vet the content posted?
+  How to increase user engagement?

 ## Week 10:

 Week behind: